aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_generate.rst

 Example
 -------

-    Assume that 'MP' is a mathematical program which we want to solve twice thereby changing the constraint set:
+    Assume that 'MP' is a symbolic mathematical program which we want to solve twice thereby changing the constraint set:

     .. code-block:: aimms